CreatureLabNZ/DataLoggerFoundations/README.md

 <details>
   <Summary>Software setup and configuration</Summary>
-_Setting up our boards to read sensors, format and save data, and communication and user interface design._
+_Setting up our boards to read sensors, format and save data, and communication and user interface design_

 Minimum working example to set up over-the-air software uploads and blink and LED from a web interface